quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints MUST NOT use an unprotected `ACK` frame to acknowledge data that was protected by 0-RTT or 1-RTT keys.
-An endpoint MUST ignore an unprotected `ACK` frame if it claims to acknowledge data that was protected data.
-Such an acknowledgement can only serve as a denial of service, since an endpoint that can read protected data is always permitted to send protected data.
+An endpoint MUST ignore an unprotected `ACK` frame if it claims to acknowledge data that was sent in a protected packet.
+Such an acknowledgement can only serve as a denial of service, since an endpoint that can read protected data is always able to send protected data.

 An endpoint SHOULD use data from unprotected or 0-RTT-protected `ACK` frames only during the initial handshake and while they have insufficient information